MonetDBSolutions/monetdb-docker/vesselai/README.md

 ## Start the container

 ### Docker Compose example

-_NOTE_: If you are a Mac or Windows user, use docker-compose to be able to connect to the dat abase from the host machine.
+**NOTE**: If you are a Mac or Windows user, use docker-compose to be able to connect to the database from the host machine.
 If you use docker run, you will only be able to connect through docker exec (connecting from the container).

 Run container with custom _username_ and _password_, without using docker volumes and no database initialization scripts.
 ```yml
 services:
     database: